Michael Wardian

+Early life and education

+Wardian was born on April 12, 1973, in Morgantown, West Virginia.
+He attended Oakton High School in Vienna, Virginia.
+He attended Michigan State University in Lansing, Michigan.

 Running career

 Wardian set the world record for fastest marathon while pushing a jogging stroller from May 2007 to November 2009.
 He set the record at the 2007 Frederick Marathon with a time of 2:42:21.
 The record was broken at a duel at the 2009 Route 66 marathon by Zac Freudenburg, whose 2:32:10 time beat Wardian's 2:34:37 time.

 Wardian also was a former record holder of the fastest Marathon on a treadmill.
 He qualified and participated in the 2004, 2008 and 2012 Men's Olympic Marathon trials.
-Some of the notable ultra-marathons Wardian has completed include the Marathon des Sables, the Western States Endurance Run, the Himalayan 100 Mile Stage Race and the Vermont 100 Mile Endurance Run.
+Some of the notable ultra-marathons Wardian has completed include the Marathon des Sables, the Western States Endurance Run, the Himalayan 100 Mile Stage Race, and the Vermont 100 Mile Endurance Run.
 The United States Track and Field Association named Wardian the 2008 and 2009 Ultra Runner of the year.

+In March 2008, won the National Marathon in Washington D.C., on a Saturday, and then finish third at a marathon in Knoxville, Tennessee the next day.
+In 2008, Wardian ran a total of 53 races.
 In November 2009, Wardian finished third in the IAU World 50K championships held in Gibraltar.
 In 2010, Wardian finished third at the Marathon des Sables in 23 hours 1 minute 3 seconds, which was the best time ever by an American.
 In February 2011, the International Association of Ultrarunners named Wardian its inaugural Athlete of the Year.

 On July 1, 2010, Wardian set the record for fastest indoor 200-meter track marathon record, with a time of 2:27:21.
 He qualified for the 2012 U.S. Olympic Marathon trials by running a 2:17:49 at the 2011 Grandma's Marathon.
 In September 2011, he won the silver medal at the World 100K Championships.

-In January 2012, Wardian ran 2:21 at the US Olympic Trials in Houston on Saturday January 14, and 2:31 at the Houston Marathon the next morning.
+In January 2012, Wardian ran 2:21 at the US Olympic Trials in Houston, and 2:31 at the Houston Marathon the next morning.
 He finished 62nd at the Trials and 16th at the Marathon.